Louis Kauffman: Biography

 Kauffman was valedictorian of his graduating class at Norwood Norfolk Central High School in 1962.
 He received his B.S. at the Massachusetts Institute of Technology in 1966 and his Ph.D. in mathematics from Princeton University in 1972, with thesis Cyclic Branched-Covers, O(n)-Actions and Hypersurface Singularities written under the supervision of William Browder.

 Kauffman has worked at many places as a visiting professor and researcher, including the University of Zaragoza in Spain, the University of Iowa in Iowa City, the Institut des Hautes Études Scientifiques in Bures Sur Yevette, France, the Institut Henri Poincaré in Paris, France, the University of Bologna, Italy, the Federal University of Pernambuco in Recife, Brazil, and the Newton Institute in Cambridge, England.

 He is the founding editor and one of the managing editors of the Journal of Knot Theory and Its Ramifications, and editor of the World Scientific Book Series On Knots and Everything.
 He writes a column entitled Virtual Logic for the journal Cybernetics and Human Knowing.
 From 2005 to 2008, he was president of the American Society for Cybernetics.
 He plays clarinet in the ChickenFat Klezmer Orchestra in Chicago.

 Work

 Kauffman's research interests are in the fields of cybernetics, topology, and mathematical physics.
 His work is primarily on the topics of knot theory and its connections with statistical mechanics, quantum theory, algebra, combinatorics, and foundations.
 In topology, he introduced and developed the bracket polynomial and Kauffman polynomial.
+He has also written on grossone from a finitist perspective.